Either you have work or you have not.

 When you have to say, “Let us do something,” then begins mischief

 My earliest introduction to the word ‘Comrade’ was when I attended a Trade Union meeting with Dad as a little boy.
 (For those wondering if that was my introduction to ‘communism’ in any manner.
 I could barely follow the proceedings in the meeting and was there only for the dinner that followed it.
 Few minutes later, I realised that I wasn’t alone.
 Apart from the name of the chief guest, whom I learnt later was an icon among public sector bank employees, I recollect two things from that meeting – some talk about BCCI (a bank in middle east that failed around the same time) and the word ‘Comrade.’

 The Comrades Marathon was introduced to me (as well as most Chennai Runners) by Shahid in late 2009 when he registered for the 2010 edition of the event.
 While the rules of the game sounded weired, it was interesting to learn that it has existed for almost a century.
-I even attempted to join Shahid during his training runs on couple of occasions, and witnessed some of the hardships of training for Comrades – from starting to run at insane morning hours to changing socks, or shirts on the run and getting a cooling shower from one of the gardeners of the palatial minister bungalows on Greenways road.
-It was around this time, I got acquainted with Amit Sheth – through Shahid as the Ambassador of Comrades Marathon in India and also, through Auroville Marathon, in which he and Neepa were running.
+I joined Shahid during his training runs on couple of occasions, and witnessed some of the hardships of training for Comrades – from starting to run at insane morning hours to changing socks and shirts on the run, and getting a cooling shower from one of the gardeners of the palatial minister bungalows on Greenways road.
+It was around this time, I got acquainted with Amit Sheth – through Shahid – as the Ambassador of Comrades Marathon in India and also, through Auroville Marathon, in which he and Neepa were running.

 It goes without saying that a majority of the Comrades runners in India (which is actually a minority) were inspired/made aware of the Comrades marathon through Amit’s book Dare to Run.
 My objective opinion on the book would be disputed for it contains some undeserved praise for me in one of the chapters.
 It is a simple, beautiful book with wonderful anecdotes from a ‘daily life of a runner.’
 Just like his book, Amit’s blog Dare to Run has always been a wonderful read.
 One must definitely his 2012 Comrades experience which I was lucky to witness in person.